Exercise Order: How to Structure Your Workout

 The Core Problem

-You are not weak — you are tired in the wrong places at the wrong time.
-The result is always the same: less mechanical tension on the muscles you are trying to grow, less progressive overload, and worse results for the same amount of effort.
+In many cases, the issue is not absolute strength but fatigue showing up in the wrong muscles before your priority lifts.
+The result is often less mechanical tension on the muscles you are trying to grow, less progressive overload, and worse results for the same amount of effort.

 The General Hierarchy